 The Monsters We Deserve

 She’s silent for a time, staring at the fire.
 I seem to have won this skirmish, but I have a pressing feeling that I am far from winning the war, not least because I don’t know what the war is.
-I am suddenly aware of the space of the house; the air it occupies and which occupies it, of the hanging weight of it, high up here at five thousand feet, and the empty night rising out of the ground as dusk arrives in the mountains, and down in the gorge, ringing chasms throat roaring water into fathomless depths, unseen by Mankind and all but the bravest of beasts, while I sit and converse with a woman long dead.
+I am suddenly aware of the space of the house; the air it occupies and which occupies it, of the hanging weight of it, high up here at five thousand feet, and the empty night rising out of the ground as dusk arrives in the mountains, and down in the gorge, ringing chasms throat roaring water into fathomless depths, unseen by mortals and all but the bravest of beasts, while I sit and converse with a woman long dead.

 “A taut, menacing ghost story.”